tom-tan/zatsu-cwl-generator/README.md

 # zatsu-cwl-generator
-This is a simple CWL definition generator from a given execution commands.
+This is a simple CWL definition generator from given execution commands.

 # How to execute